Struktal/Struktal/docs/config.md

     - `LOG_DIRECTORY` - The directory where the logfiles should be stored
     - `LOG_FILENAME` - The filename format of a logfile
     - `LOG_LEVEL` - The minimum importance that is required for a message to get written into a logfile
+    - `LOG_ERROR_REPORT` - The email addresses that should receive an email when an error occurs
 - Database settings
     - `DB_HOST` - Database hostname
     - `DB_USER` - Database username